CyclotronResearchCentre/qMRI_MSPM_AgeFx/README.md

 # qMRI MSPM Age Fx
 Overall the code in this repo was developed by Soodeh Moallemian and Christophe Phillips, to re-analyze "quantitative MRI" data from Martina F. Callaghan.

-The code contains a series of scripts to generate the results, including figures, described in our pre-print paper ([S. Moallemian et al., medRxiv, 2023](https://doi.org/10.1101/2023.10.19.23297253)) from the (now) open dataset of preprocessed quantitative MRI data ([M. F. Callaghan & C. Phillips, OpenNEURO, 2025](https://openneuro.org/datasets/ds005851)).
+The code contains a series of scripts to generate the main results (not yet the figures though), described in our pre-print paper ([S. Moallemian et al., medRxiv, 2023](https://doi.org/10.1101/2023.10.19.23297253) and updated in 2025) from the now open dataset of preprocessed quantitative MRI data ([M. F. Callaghan & C. Phillips, OpenNEURO, 2025](https://openneuro.org/datasets/ds005851)).

 ---